CasualX/format_xml/readme.md

 Minimal compiletime templating for XML in Rust!

-The `format_xml!` macro by example accepts an XML-like syntax and transforms it into a `format_args!` invocation.
+The `format_xml!` macro accepts an XML-like syntax and transforms it into a `format_args!` invocation.
 We say _XML-like_ because due to limitations of the macro system some concessions had to be made, see the examples below.

 Features of this crate include providing the value to be formatted inline in the formatting braces and control flow for conditionally formatting all in one simple package with zero dependencies!